 Meet the Hachi Dogs and Beloved Animal Trainers

 Creating the Hachi film was an incredible experience for everyone involved.
 The professional team and amazing dogs made each day memorable and special.
 The warm bond we formed on-set showed up as magic in the film, enabling Hachi to touch so many lives. ~ Vicki Wong

 The Well-Being and Safety of our Animal Stars

-The set of Hachi: A Dog’s Tale was extra animal friendly with much of the cast and crew showing up for work with their own canine companions, who were often wearing coats and sweaters.
+The set of Hachi: A Dog’s Tale was extra animal friendly with many of the cast and crew showing up for work with their own canine companions, who were often wearing coats and sweaters.
 While training and filming, we worked closely with the American Humane Association (AHA) to ensure that all animals were treated well throughout the process.

 Thanks to the diligence and oversight of the AHA, Hachi: A Dog’s Tale was awarded their highest rating of “No Animals were harmed in the making of this film.”
+Animals deserve respect!

 Meet the Animal Trainers and Hachi Dog Stars

 Boone Narr, the owner of Boone’s Animals For Hollywood, has trained animals all over the world for over three decades.
 Having earned a sterling reputation with producers and animal groups alike, Narr has an uncanny ability to connect with the animals.
 Narr felt Hachi: A Dog's Tale was better than any dog script he had read in years but knew its success relied heavily on the audience’s emotional connection to the dog.